hl7au/au-fhir-base/pages/_includes/intro.md

 ## Collaboration
 This guide is the product of collaborative work undertaken with participants from:

-* Australian FHIR Implementers' Community
+* Australian FHIR Implementers Community
-* HL7 Australia Membership
-* HL7 Australia Patient Administration Working Group
-* HL7 Australia Orders and Observations Working Group
-* HL7 Australia Medications Working Group
-* HL7 Australia Child Health Working Group
+* HL7 Australia Working Groups
 * Australian Digital Health Agency
 * Secure Messaging Technical Working Group